-The nonprofit sector is struggling through the uncertainty and upheaval of the COVID-19 crisis.
-Social distancing and “shelter in place” decrees have forced the cancelation of fundraising events and fee-based services, resulting in lost income.
+The nonprofit sector is still struggling through the uncertainty and upheaval of the COVID-19 crisis.
+Social distancing and “shelter in place” decrees forced the cancelation of fundraising events and fee-based services, resulting in lost income.
 Many organizations are recovering from programmatic and operational disruptions and finding their way to a “new normal.”

 Foundations are stepping up now—but they are relying on nonprofits to let them know what’s needed.
 Following are three things nonprofits should do to accept the help that foundations are ready to give: